SSI - Digital encoder input

 void Ssi_ConfigureDirection(tRs485Direction direction, unsigned int port, unsigned int device);Code language: C++ (cpp)

-This function configures the direction for the SSI communication on the serial port port of the device device, as clockwise or counterclockwise.
-When counterclockwise is selected, the output angle θ is 2π-θ’, where θ’ is the angle received from the sensor.
+Configures the angular direction (clockwise or counterclockwise) of the SSI communication protocol for a given serial port (A or B).
+If counterclockwise is selected, the output angle θ is 2π-θ’, where θ’ is the angle received from the sensor.

 Parameters